ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 * Item C
 ```

-Numbers are represented as numbers, but with spaces for indentation (3 spaces per level) and only numbers used for all sublevels (e.g., no letters).
+Numbers are represented as numbers, but with spaces for indentation (three spaces per level) and only numbers used for all sublevels (for example, no letters).
 For example:
    1. Item A
    2. Item B
       1. Sub-item A